micheles/decorator/docs/documentation.md

 They cannot be used on generic callable objects or built-in functions, due to limitations of the standard library's ``inspect`` module, especially for Python 2.
-In Python 3.5, many such limitations have been removed, but I still think that it is cleaner and safer to decorate only functions.
+In Python 3.5, many such limitations have been removed, but I still think that it is cleaner and safer to decorate only functions and coroutines.
 If you want to decorate things like classmethods/staticmethods and general callables - which I will never support in the decorator module - I suggest you to look at the [wrapt](https://wrapt.readthedocs.io/en/latest/) project by Graeme Dumpleton.